Etshawy1/Symphonia-Back-end/README.md

 ### functional documentation

-- run the script `npm i -g jsdoc` then to generate documentation of a certain file in some path write `jsdoc {path}` this will generate files in folder name `./out`.
+- run the script `npm i -g jsdoc` then to generate documentation write `npm run doc` which is a script to generate documentation of all files generating files in folder name `./docs`.

 ### api documentation